kw510/strava-mcp/README.md

 ### Access Control

 This MCP server uses Strava OAuth for authentication.
-All authenticated Strava users can access basic tools like "add" and "userInfoStrava".

 ### Access the remote MCP server from Claude Desktop